 Introduction: LED Bass

 Here we are again with another new project.
 We are going to put some blue leds on our bass.
 We could turn them on and off with a switch in the rear of the bass besides the 9 Volts battery that will provide the necessary charge.
-Is a very easy proyect with a very impressive result for a night concert!
+It is a very easy proyect with a very impressive result for a night concert!

 Step 1: Materials